Meghan McCain Attacks Donald Trump After He Attempts To Honor Prisoners Of War

 “On National Former Prisoner of War Recognition Day, we honor the more than 500,000 American warriors captured while protecting our way of life.
 We pay tribute to these Patriots for their unwavering and unrelenting spirit!”
 Trump wrote.

-The View host quickly responded, pointing out that Trump had made negative comments about her father, who was taken prisoner during the Vietnam war.
+The View co-host quickly responded, pointing out that Trump had made negative comments about her father, who was taken prisoner during the Vietnam war.

 “Except for the fact that you don’t like people who were captured – while publicly attacking the most famous modern POW while he fought cancer….
 No one has forgotten or will ever forget what you said and did.
 No one,” she replied.

-In 2015, Trump famously said that Senator McCain wasn’t a war hero because he had been captured during the conflict.
+In 2015, Trump said that John McCain wasn’t a war hero because he had been captured during the conflict.
 At the time, he stated that he preferred people who didn’t get captured during wars.

-His comments were met with immediate backlash, as Politico reported at the time, with some critics pointing out that Trump avoided serving in the military in his youth, with four student deferments between 1964 and 1968 and one deferment for what he has called bone spurs.
+His comments were met with immediate backlash, as Politico reported, with some critics pointing out that Trump avoided serving in the military in his youth, with four student deferments between 1964 and 1968 and one deferment for what he has called bone spurs.

 Despite members of his own party showing disapproval for the comments, Trump continued to defend his opinion.